minetest-LOTR/Lord-of-the-Test/CONTRIBUTING.md

 -----------------------------------------------------------------------------------------------
 #### Improvements

-Improvements mean code optimization.
-No new features.
+Improvements mean code optimization or fixing weird behaviour.
+No new major features.

-If the improvement is concerning improvement of an existing feature.
-Please contact a minetest-LOTR member about your plans before proceeding (see above for contact).
+If you are working on anything major, please contact a minetest-LOTR member about your plans before proceeding (see above for contact) to clarify and avoid wasted work.

 -----------------------------------------------------------------------------------------------